mat1th/screens-CMS/README.md

 ### Web App from Scratch
 #### IFFE
 The client side application part is structured in Modules.
 Every part of the code is in an IFFE.
 That is an  Immediately-Invoked Function Expression.
 Only the parts that will be used outside the function will be returned.
-This is safer than open fuctions.
+This is safer than open functions.
 A hacker can't get access to the other functions in the IFEE.
 And because the code is modular I could use it in another application.

 #### Functional animations with hardware accelerated properties
 With CSS keyframes, you can animate a lot of properties, but the most of them are not hardware accelerated.
 The most used hardware accelerated CSS properties are: